playn/playn.github.io/docs/setup.md

 [Maven] is a build system for Java applications which has a lot of terrible properties, but some really nice ones which dramatically simplify the development of applications that depend on lots of libraries.
-It's thanks to Maven that the *extraordinairily* complex problem of building and deploying a single application to *four totally different* application platforms can be accomplished with four trivially simple command line invocations of one tool.
+It's thanks to Maven that the *extraordinarily* complex problem of building and deploying a single application to *four totally different* application platforms can be accomplished with four trivially simple command line invocations of one tool.
 So when you're knee deep in some annoying build problem and hating Maven and the horse it rode in on, remember that it